 Eating a High-Fiber Diet

 Fiber is what gives strength and structure to plants.
 Most grains, beans, vegetables, and fruits contain fiber.
 Foods rich in fiber are often low in calories and fat, and they fill you up more.
 They may also reduce your risks for certain health problems.
-To find out the amount of fiber in canned, packaged, or frozen foods, read the “Nutrition Facts” label.
+To find out the amount of fiber in canned, packaged, or frozen foods, read the Nutrition Facts label.
 It tells you how much fiber is in a serving.

-Types of Fiber and Their Benefits
+Types of fiber and their benefits

 There are two types of fiber: insoluble and soluble.
 They both aid digestion and help you maintain a healthy weight.

-Look for High-Fiber Foods
+Look for high-fiber foods

-Fruits.
+- Fruits.
 Try to eat 2 cups a day.
 Apples, oranges, strawberries, pears, and bananas are good sources.
 (Note: Fruit juice is low in fiber.)

-Legumes (beans).
+- Beans.
 One cup of cooked lentils gives you over 15 grams of fiber.
 Try navy beans, lentils, and chickpeas.

-Seeds.
+- Seeds.
 A small handful of seeds gives you about 3 grams of fiber.
 Try sunflower seeds.